msotomorras/cloud-pareidolias/README.md

 1. Take a picture

-2. Evaluate if there is an interesting shape of a cloud in a picture and segment it
+2. Evaluate if there is an interesting shape of a cloud in a picture and segment it:
     * Threshold image
     * Get mask of the image
     * Get masked image